saif78642/flipr-assignment/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
-3. Install the project dependencies by running npm install.
+3. Install the project dependencies by running **npm install**.
-4. Set up your .env file with the necessary environment variables, including MongoDB connection string and admin credentials.
+4. Set up your **.env** file with the necessary environment variables, including MongoDB connection string and admin credentials.
 5.
 **Running the Application**

-1. Start the application by running npm start or npm run dev for development mode with hot reloading.
+1. Start the application by running **npm start** or **npm run dev** for development mode with hot reloading.
 2. The application will start on the port specified in your environment variables or default to 8000 if not specified.
 **Features**
 •	User Registration: Allows users to register with a username, email, and password.